-If it has been some time since you published, it is a very good time to revisit your book and make sure it is perfect.
+If it has been some time since you published, it is an excellent time to revisit your book and make sure it is perfect.

 You might think about working on improving your manuscript.

-Prowritingaid is a writing assessment and correction program that is perfectly suited to analysing and improving long texts such as a book manuscript.
+Prowritingaid is a writing assessment and correction program that is perfectly suited to analyzing and improving long texts such as a book manuscript.

 3. Your book description

-Did you write your book description in a hurry when you published?
+Did you write your book description in a hurry when you published it?